RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/EQUIVALENCE_PRINCIPLE_EQUIVALENT.md

 - Quantum tunneling follows least-action paths

 **M-W Insight**:
 > *Both* gravity and quantum mechanics are geodesic flows on different manifolds—GR on spacetime, QM on Hilbert space.
-Your framework unifies them on ONE manifold where geodesics satisfy BOTH constraints.
+Our framework unifies them on ONE manifold where geodesics satisfy BOTH constraints.

 **MW  Principle**:
 > **"Physical laws emerge as geodesics on the unified manifold where geometric and quantum constraints coexist."**